skochxg447/customerserviceapp/README.md

 # csa - customer service app
 An app that allows clients and/or professionals to input and retrieve data on the client's preferences for customer service.
 Ex.
-Prefers jokes, relaxed service, less formal conversation.
+Prefers jokes, relaxed service, a longer wait before ordering.